ChurchSuite/churchsuite-api/modules/addressbook.md

 [Home](https://github.com/ChurchApp/churchapp-api)

-The Address Book module is concered with the management of contacts within ChurchApp, the following endpoints are available:
+The Address Book module is concerned with the management of contacts within ChurchApp, the following endpoints are available:

 ## List/search contacts

 * `GET /v1/addressbook/contacts` will return contacts ordered alphabetically
-* `GET /v1/addressbook/contacts?q=gavin` will return contacts whose Name, Address, Job, Email, Telephone or Mobile contains &quot;gavin&quot;
+* `GET /v1/addressbook/contacts?q=gavin` will return contacts whose Name, Address, Job, Email, Telephone or Mobile contains "gavin"
 * `GET /v1/addressbook/contacts?page=2` will return the second page of contacts
 * `GET /v1/addressbook/contacts?page=2&per_page=5` will return the second page of contacts, with each page limited to 5 results